LourensWalters/lithium-ion-sustainability/README.md

 This project is focused on the prediction of battery cycle life.
 The concept derives from a recent paper (published in Nature) called [Data-driven prediction of battery cycle life before capacity degradation](https://www.nature.com/articles/s41560-019-0356-8) by Kristen A. Severson et. al.

-The following article on Medium: [Predicting Battery Lifetime with CNNs](https://towardsdatascience.com/predicting-battery-lifetime-with-cnns-c5e1faeecc8f) replicated the work done in the paper Severson et. al., but used CNNs instead of Elastic Nets.

 The code for the data extraction component of the Nature article (not included in the Medium article code) is available
 here: